Panjete/para-LU/README.md

 Time taken for swap: 38 ms
 Time taken for lu updates: 21 ms
 Time taken for a updates: 164 ms

+Using upd_A_v3 instead, and using seq code if k too low :

+2 threads :

+Time taken by the program: 261 ms
+Time taken for max: 1 ms
+Time taken for swap: 9 ms
+Time taken for lu updates: 7 ms
+Time taken for a updates: 240 ms

+4 threads:

+Time taken by the program: 182 ms
+Time taken for max: 2 ms
+Time taken for swap: 17 ms
+Time taken for lu updates: 11 ms
+Time taken for a updates: 147 ms

+8 threads:

+Time taken by the program: 217 ms
+Time taken for max: 2 ms
+Time taken for swap: 37 ms
+Time taken for lu updates: 21 ms
+Time taken for a updates: 153 ms